hono-preact

 };

-Update src/pages/movies.tsx to add the form:
+Update src/pages/movies.tsx to add the form.
+Import serverActions alongside serverLoaders:

 import type { FunctionComponent } from 'preact';

-import { Form, getLoaderData, type LoaderData } from '@hono-preact/iso';
+import { definePage, Form } from 'hono-preact';

-import serverLoader, { serverActions, type Movie } from './movies.server.js';
+import { serverLoaders, serverActions } from './movies.server.js';

 <input name="title" placeholder="Movie title" required />